readyready15728/misc/stardew-valley-notes.md

 * Tea Saplings are also waterless.
 * Ancient Fruit can be immensely profitable.
 * Minecarts in mine levels have coal at the end car.
+* Salmonberries are best turned into Jellies.
+* The Casino can be unlocked.
+* Use Tree Fertilizer to accelerate tree growth.
+* Maybe letting Pigs out all day is a good idea?
+* Give back the Wizard's Magic Ink to make magic buildings available.